Plumbing work

 If your meter carries on moving then you know your leak is before the internal stopcock, somewhere on your external supply.

-If you have any other isolation points (stopcocks) in or around your property, you can repeat this test to further narrow down your leak location.
+If you have any other isolation points (stopcocks) in or around your property, you can repeat this test to further narrow down your leak.